Gladiator (2000 film): Casting

-Before Russell Crowe was cast as Maximus, several other actors were considered for the role, including Antonio Banderas, Mel Gibson, and Tom Cruise.
-Gibson turned down the role as he was already committed to The Patriot (2000).
-However, producers had Crowe at the top of their list after his breakout performance in L.A.
+Before Russell Crowe was cast as Maximus, several other actors were considered for the role, including Antonio Banderas, Tom Cruise and Mel Gibson, who turned down the role as he was already committed to The Patriot (2000).
+The producers of Gladiator had Crowe at the top of their list after his breakout performance in L.A.
 Confidential (1997).
 Jude Law auditioned for Commodus, but Joaquin Phoenix was offered the part after sending in a "knockout" audition tape.
+Phoenix cut his hair short and gained weight for the role.
 Jennifer Lopez reportedly auditioned for Lucilla, but the role went to Connie Nielsen.
-Lou Ferrigno was originally offered the role of Tigris of Gaul, but the role went to Sven-Ole Thorsen.
+Lou Ferrigno was offered the role of Tigris of Gaul, but it ultimately went to Sven-Ole Thorsen.
+While portraying Commodus, Phoenix used a British accent associated with aristocratic Roman status, while Crowe used a mixed Australian and British-inflected accent for Maximus.

-Principal photography
+Filming

 The film was shot at three main locations between January and May 1999.
 The opening battle scene set in the forests of Germania was shot at Bourne Wood, near Farnham, Surrey, in England.
 When Scott learned that the Forestry Commission was planning to remove a section of the forest, he obtained permission to burn it down for the scene.
 The scenes of slavery, desert travel, and the gladiatorial training school were shot in Ouarzazate, Morocco.
 The scenes set in Rome were shot in Malta, where the crew built a replica of about one-third of the Colosseum to a height of 52 ft.
 The other two-thirds and remaining height were added digitally.
 The scenes of Maximus' farm were filmed in Val d'Orcia, Italy.